 The name is Renata Melati Putri.
 I prefer to be called Rere—which I know it is hard for the non-rolling-R language speakers.
 I have a Master’s degree in International Sport Development and Politics at the German Sport University Cologne, Germany.
-The program has given me an intensive exposure to the empirical evidence combined with the theoretical approaches to sports development.
+The program gave me an intensive exposure to the empirical evidence combined with the theoretical approaches to sports development.

 I am aiming for a career which enables me to provide a research-based policy for long-term sports development taken from in-depth analysis regarding specific sport politic and governance issues in Indonesia.
 Further, my interests also include the impact of mega sporting events and its management.
-Thus, I look for an opportunity to provide consultation for the government in the run for the 2032 Olympic Games bidding.

-Currently, I started my journey as a sports policy researcher to provide adequate solutions to the current national issues with Ganesport Institute, an aspiring sports think-tank in Indonesia.
+I started my journey, in 2018, as a sports policy researcher to provide adequate solutions to the current national issues with Ganesport Institute, an aspiring sports think-tank in Indonesia.
 The institute runs under Ganesport Foundation, a non-profit organization which envisions sport as a catalyst for social development.
 My objective as a researcher, beyond consultative purpose, is to build a solid record for my application for a Ph.D.
 My current research project with the organization is a case study on the fight against match-fixing in Indonesian football federation.

 In the summer of 2017, I had an internship in the National Olympic Committee of Indonesia (KOI) in Jakarta.
 I assisted the General Secretary in managing the day-to-day inter-department as well as inter-organization correspondence.
 I also liaised the NOC to the government (the ministry of youth and sports) during the 29th SEA Games, 2018 Asian Games and the preparation for Youth Olympic Games in Buenos Aires.